dockstore/bcc2020-training/exercise_instructions/wdl_instructions.md

 There are multiple solutions for this exercise.
 We provided two solutions that can be found at `/root/bcc2020-training/wdl-training/exercise2/solution/` and `/root/bcc2020-training/wdl-training/exercise2/solution2/`

 Solution one uses the WDL standard library function `basename()`, and is slightly more complex.
-The difference is that solution 1 will name the output file based on the name of the input file, whereas solution 2 will name the output file `sam.metrics`.
+The difference is that solution 1 will name the output file based on the name of the input file, whereas solution 2 will name the output file `mini.sam.metrics`.

 ## Exercise 3
 For the final exercise we are going to make a workflow that calls two tasks: